upcmd/updocs-content/logs/c0108_vvvvv.md

       Name: "",
       Do: {
         {
+          "cmd": "{{.jerry}}",
           "name": "print",
-          "desc": "jerry is in local scope so there is no value", "cmd": "{{.jerry}}"
+          "desc": "jerry is in local scope so there is no value" }
-        }
       },
       Dox: <nil>,